MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-overview.md

     To support a specific country, you must include a translation file per for each language code.
 For example, to support Switzerland, you must provide fr-CH, de-CH, and it-CH.
 4. Missing permission sets

     Your app must provide one or more permission sets so that users can use your app’s functionality.
-Your app must never require the SUPER permission set. <!--TODO: Add link>
+Your app must never require the SUPER permission set. <!--TODO: Add link-->
 5. Permission errors

     For your app to be a good citizen in Business Central, permission errors must not appear unless it is a necessary reason for showing the error.